 Figure~\ref{fig:main}(b) shows the phase diagram for a different driving phase, $\varphi=\pi/2$.
-Remarkably, compared to $\varphi=0$, Fig.~\ref{fig:main}(a), the non-Lindbladian phase covers now a much smaller area in parameter space.
-The phase boundaries depend on the driving phase or, in other words, on when during the driving period we monitor the stroboscopic evolution of the system.
-In the coherent limit, we can decompose the time evolution operator of a Floquet system from time $t_0$ to time $t$ like $\Uo(t,t_0)=U_F(t)\exp[-i(t-t_0)H_\text{eff}]U_F^\dag(t_0)$, where $\Uo_F(t)=\Uo(t+T)$ is a unitary operator describing the time-periodic micromotion of the Floquet states of the system and $H_\text{eff}$ is a time-independent effective Hamiltonian.
+Remarkably, compared to $\varphi=0$ [Fig.~\ref{fig:main}(a)] the non-Lindbladian phase now covers a much smaller area in parameter space.
+The phase boundaries depend on the driving phase or, in other words, on when during the driving period we monitor the stroboscopic evolution of the system in a particular experiment.
+In the coherent limit, we can decompose the time evolution operator of a Floquet system from time $t_0$ to time $t$ like $\Uo(t,t_0)=U_F(t)\exp[-i(t-t_0)H_\text{eff}]U_F^\dag(t_0)$, where $\Uo_F(t)=\Uo_F(t+T)$ is a unitary operator describing the time-periodic micromotion of the Floquet states of the system and $H_\text{eff}$ is a time-independent effective Hamiltonian.
 The Floquet Hamiltonian $\Ho^F_{t_0}$, defined via $U(t_0+T,t_0)=\exp(-i T\Ho^F_{t_0})$ so that it describes the stroboscopic evolution of the system at times $t_0$, $t_0+T$, \ldots, is for general $t_0$ then given by $H^F_{t_0} =\Uo_F(t_0)\Ho_\text{eff}\Uo_F^\dag(t_0)$ \cite{EckardtAnisimovas15}.
 (Note that above we used the lighter notation $\Ho_F=\Ho^F_0$ for $t_0=0$.)
 It depends on the micromotion via a $t_0$-dependent unitary rotation.
 However, in the dissipative system the micromotion will no longer be captured by a unitary operator.
-This explains, why the effective time-independent generator of the stroboscopic evolution can change its character as a function of $t_0$ (or, equivalently, the driving phase $\varphi$) in a nontrivial fashion, e.g.\ from Lindbladian to non-Lindbladian.
+This explains why the effective time-independent generator of the stroboscopic evolution can change its character as a function of $t_0$ (or, equivalently, the driving phase $\varphi$) in a nontrivial fashion, e.g.\ from Lindbladian to non-Lindbladian.

-In Fig.~\ref{fig:gamma-limit}(c), the dependence of the phase diagram on the dissipation strength $\gamma$ is investigated.
-We find that the extent of the non-Lindbladian phase both in frequency, $\Delta\omega$, and driving strength, $\Delta E$, does not vanish in the limit $\gamma\to0$.
+In Fig.~\ref{fig:gamma-limit}(d), the dependence of the phase diagram on the dissipation strength $\gamma$ is investigated.
+We find that the extent of the non-Lindbladian phase both in frequency, $\Delta\omega$, and driving strength, $\Delta E$, [defined in Fig.~\ref{fig:gamma-limit}(c)] does not vanish in the limit $\gamma\to0$.
 Thus, even for arbitrary weak dissipation the Floquet Lindbladian does not exist in a substantial region of parameter space.
-It is noteworthy that the maximum distance from Markovianity $\mu_\text{min}$ goes to zero linearly with $\gamma$, i.e., the non-Markovianity is a first-order effect with respect to the dissipation strength.
+It is noteworthy that the maximum distance from Markovianity $\mu$ goes to zero linearly with $\gamma$, i.e., the non-Markovianity is a first-order effect with respect to the dissipation strength.